youngsoul/gpg-linefollower/Readme.md

 ### Floor Mat

-I used 9, 1/2 inch black form floor tiles that you can find inexpensively at [Walmart](https://www.walmart.com/ip/Everyday-Essentials-1-2-Thick-Flooring-Puzzle-Exercise-Mat-with-High-Quality-EVA-Foam-Interlocking-Tiles-6-Piece-24-Sq-Ft-Multiple-Colors/336366651?selected=true)
+I used 9, 1/2 inch black foam floor tiles that you can find inexpensively at [Walmart](https://www.walmart.com/ip/Everyday-Essentials-1-2-Thick-Flooring-Puzzle-Exercise-Mat-with-High-Quality-EVA-Foam-Interlocking-Tiles-6-Piece-24-Sq-Ft-Multiple-Colors/336366651?selected=true)

 You want to use black, because the contrast between the floor and the line will be very important.